 For now, the blades come in three versions (1, 2, and 3), with 3 being the newest.
 You do not need to have the latest version to enjoy the game.
 But if your kids want to battle their friends, they will quickly find out than a

 Spryzen S3 is way more powerful than a Spryzen S2 for instance.
 They will also understand that the best beyblade burst is a combination of existing beyblades.

-You can probably start by getting a pack which includes a stadium, two launchers and two blades.
+You can probably start by getting a pack that includes a stadium, two launchers, and two blades.
 Then you will buy additional blades separately.

 You can get this pack on Amazon.

 It is at a pretty decent price and comes with two V3 blades.

 VII – Beyblade tournaments